Trypanosoma brucei: In tsetse fly

 In the salivary glands, the survivors undergo phases of reproduction.
 The first cycle in an equal mitosis by which a mother cell produces two similar daughter epimastigotes.
 They remain attach to the epithelium.
 This phase is the main reproduction in first-stage infection to ensure sufficient number of parasites in the salivary gland.
 The second cycle, which usually occurs in late-stage infection, involves unequal mitosis that produces two different daughter cells from the mother epimastigote.
 One daughter is an epimastigote that remains non-infective and the other is a trypomastigote.
 The trypomastigote detach from the epithelium and undergo transformation into short and stumpy trypomastigotes.
 The surface procyclins are replaced with VSGs and become the infective metacyclic trypomastigotes.
 Complete development in the fly takes about 20 days.
 They are injected into the mammalian host along with the saliva on biting, and are known as salivarian.

-In the case of T. b. brucei infecting Glossina palpalis gambiensis, the parasite changes the proteome contents of the fly's head and causes behavioral changes such as unnecessarily increased feeding frequency, which increases transmission opportunities.
+In the case of T. b. brucei infecting Glossina palpalis gambiense, the parasite changes the proteome contents of the fly's head and causes behavioral changes such as unnecessarily increased feeding frequency, which increases transmission opportunities.
 This is related to altered glucose metabolism that causes a perceived need for more calories.
 (The metabolic change, in turn, being due to complete absence of glucose-6-phosphate 1-dehydrogenase in infected flies.)
 Monoamine neurotransmitter synthesis is also altered: production of aromatic L-amino acid decarboxylase involved in dopamine and serotonin synthesis, and α-methyldopa hypersensitive protein was induced.
 This is similar to the alterations in other dipteran vectors' head proteomes under infection by other eukaryotic parasites of mammals.